jupyterhub/zero-to-jupyterhub-k8s/doc/source/tools.rst

 The way that Helm controls kubernetes is with templates of structured information that specify some computational requirements.
 These templates are called "charts", or "helm charts".
-They contain all of the necessary information for kubernetes to generate either:
+They contain all of the necessary information for kubernetes to generate:

 - a deployment object
 - a service object
 - a persistent volume object a deployment.
+- collections of the above components

 They can be installed into a namespace, which causes kubernetes to begin deploying the objects above into that namespace.